Good News Club

 Each week an exciting Bible lesson using colorful materials from CEF Press is presented.
 This action-packed time also includes songs, Scripture memory, a missions story and review games or other activities focused on the lesson's theme.

-Each club includes a clear presentation of the Gospel and an opportunity for children to trust Jesus as Savior.
+Each club includes a clear presentation of the Gospel and an opportunity for children to trust the Lord Jesus as Savior.
 Every club also includes strong discipleship training to build character and strengthen moral and spiritual growth.
 All children are encouraged to attend a local church.

 Who teaches a Good News Club?